CzechLynx: A Dataset for Individual Identification and Pose Estimation of the Eurasian Lynx: Methods

 \subsection{Dataset Annotation}

-All extracted video frames and images from camera traps were further processed, i.e., we manually annotated the data for three computer vision tasks: instance segmentation, individual identification, and animal pose estimation.
-We used \href{https://github.com/cvat-ai/cvat}{Computer Vision Annotation Tool} (CVAT), an open-source platform for manual labeling, whose web-based interface allows us to efficiently annotate polygons, masks, key points, and attribute tagging.
-The data for \textbf{instance segmentation} were annotated using a semi-automated approach based on the Segment Anything Model (SAM) \cite{kirillov2023segment}.
-Human annotators used positive and negative points to prompt SAM to generate initial masks, which were (if needed) manually fixed in CVAT to outline each lynx accurately.
+All extracted images were further processed, i.e., manually annotated, to support evaluation of three computer vision and machine learning tasks: (i) instance segmentation, (ii) individual identification, and (iii) animal pose estimation.
+The \href{https://github.com/cvat-ai/cvat}{Computer Vision Annotation Tool (CVAT)}, an open-source, web-based labeling platform, was used to create polygon, segmentation mask, keypoint, and attribute annotations.

+The data for \textbf{instance segmentation} were annotated using a semi-automated, human-in-the-loop approach based on the Segment Anything Model (SAM)~\cite{kirillov2023segment}.
+Annotators used positive and negative points to prompt SAM to create initial masks, which were then checked and corrected (if needed) in CVAT to ensure accurate outlines of each lynx.
+To better evaluate the approach, a comparison of human- and SAM-only masks with the final human-verified annotations has been done.
+SAM alone reached a mean Intersection over Union (IoU) of 0.96, while fully manual annotation reached an IoU of 0.87.
+The human-in-the-loop workflow was both faster and more accurate (30 seconds vs 5 minutes per image), as SAM helped annotators avoid small boundary errors common in manual segmentation.

 The data targeted for \textbf{animal pose estimation} were also annotated using a semi-automated approach.
 Initial keypoint predictions were generated with a pre-trained AnimalPose model \cite{cao2019cross} and subsequently updated manually in CVAT if needed.
 Up to 20 key points were assigned to each individual based on the \href{https://mmpose.readthedocs.io/en/latest/demos.html}{MMPose animal skeleton} specification, covering joints, facial features, and the tail base.
-The detailed description of all keypoints and sample poses is described in Table \ref{table:keypoint_definition} and Figure \ref{fig:pose_samples}.
+The detailed description of all keypoints and sample poses is provided in Figure \ref{fig:pose_samples} and Table \ref{table:keypoint_definition}.
 In cases of partial visibility, some key points were left unannotated if they were not visible in the image.
-In addition to spatial labels, we also annotate \textbf{image descriptive metadata}, including the lynx’s \textit{viewpoint} (e.g., left flank, right flank, frontal, or rear), an \textit{identifiability flag} indicating whether individual recognition is possible.
+In addition to spatial labels, \textbf{image descriptive metadata}, including the lynx’s \textit{viewpoint} (e.g., left flank, right flank, frontal, or rear), are annotated.